sjmsjmdsg/2400Lab/README.md

      Planning time: 0.079 ms
      Execution time: 205.960 ms

 This command can show the sql executing process from bottom to top.
 From *actual time* column, we can see the executing time in ms. If you see *Parallel Seq Scan*, that means the index is not used.
 If you see *Index Cond*, that means index is used.
-You can change the years to see different outcome.
-Sometimes the index may be not used even you create it.
-That because psql can automatically choose the optimal executing process, so when the table size is small, psql can choose to ignore the index [].

-You can also change *<* to *=* to see the differnece.
-When the table is small, the index searching time can be slower than parallel searching time sometimes, so the index cannot speed up the searching under this situation.

 ### 2) Insert/Delete Operation